Search Ma-Ka-Ja-Wan Scout Reservation

 Go over basic safety with your Scouts in advance.
 Stay in your raft whenever possible.
 If you must leave the raft, do so on the downstream side.
 If you find yourself swept away by the current, float with your feet downstream and try to reach your raft.
 Avoid eddies and low branches—you’re safer in the middle of the river.
 Above all, communicate with your raft partner.

-Pre-register for your trip, and fill out the appropriate forms early in the week (a liability waiver and raft cards for all participants Herbs Rafting Waiver) so you’re ready to leave on time.
+Pre-register for your trip, and fill out the appropriate forms early in the week (a liability waiver and raft cards for all participants Wolf River Waiver) so you’re ready to leave on time.
 Use the link to the liability waiver, cards can be picked up at the Welcome Center!